albinr/c2app-client/README.md

 ## Introduction
 The C2 Security Application Client is a part of a command and control (C2) infrastructure designed to monitor and interact with endpoint devices securely.
 This client application communicates with the server to receive commands, send device information, and manage watchlist statuses, ensuring devices remain compliant with the monitoring system.
 It features a graphical user interface (GUI) for user interaction and supports WebSocket communication for real-time command execution.

-## Architecture Overview (optional)
-The client uses a multi-threaded architecture combined with asynchronous WebSocket communication to handle server commands and respond in real-time.
-The GUI is built using Tkinter, and the networking logic leverages Python’s asyncio and websockets libraries.

 ## How to Use
 ### Prerequisites
 Before running the application, ensure the following dependencies are installed: